 The objective of the module is competence in the development of client-oriented rehabilitation services.
 After completing the module, the student is able to apply entrepreneurship and the idea of service design from the point of view of physiotherapy in the development of well-being services.
-The student is familiar with the possibilities provided by client-oriented digital services in the development of rehabilitation services and is able to apply what he or she has learned to practical development work in a genuine work environment.
-Having completed the module, the student is able to operate in multidisciplinary rehabilitation networks and apply his or her competence related to management and leadership and the well-being of the work community.
+The student is familiar with the possibilities provided by client-oriented digital services in the development of rehabilitation services and is able to apply what they have learned to practical development work in a genuine work environment.
+Having completed the module, the student is able to operate in multidisciplinary rehabilitation networks and apply their competence related to management and leadership and the well-being of the work community.